juji-io/dtlvnative/README.md

 Provides pre-built native dependencies for [Datalevin](https://github.com/juji-io/datalevin) database.
 This is done by packaging the compiled static or shared C libraries and header files in JAR files.

+Three types of libraries are built here.

-The `*-shared` packages are dynamic shared libraries that are used in embedded library version of Datalevin, where others are static libraries that used in GraalVM native image version of Datalevin.
+1. Static libraries.
+These are used in GraalVM native image version of Datalevin and are built using the musl tool chain.

+2. Shared libraries built on native platforms.
+These are built using native tool chains of the respective platform due to good availability of these platforms on free public CI/CD platforms.
+These are under directory `*-shared`.

+3. Cross compiled shared libraries.
+These are built using zig build tool.
+These are under directory matching zig target names.

 ## License

-Copyright © 2021-2023 Juji, Inc.
+Copyright © 2021-2024 Juji, Inc.

 This program and the accompanying materials are made available under the terms of the Eclipse Public License 2.0 which is available at